RenatevanKempen/DataScience/README.md

 My name is Renate van Kempen and this repo represents the culmination of my data science career learnings.

 My goal is to:
-1. Map out the necessary skills a Data Scientist needs and uses daily (I'm convinced that I will never stop learning ;-))
+1. Map out the necessary skills a Data Scientist needs and uses daily
 2. Showcase all specific learnings

+### So far I've learned about:
+- OOP = Object Oriented Programming
+- Vision AI and Computer Vision
+- How to use TensorFlow in a project
+- Webscraping with Selenium, Scrapy and Beautiful Soup
+- NLP = Natural Language Processing

+I'm convinced that I will never stop learning ;-)!!

+Should you have anything that could be interesting, feel free to contact me via [email](renate@baime.nl)

 Kind Regards, Renate